zhinst/zhinst-labber/README.md

 # Zurich Instruments Labber Drivers

+> **END OF LIFE**
+>
+> LabOne 24.10 will be the last LabOne version officially supported by the
+> Zurich Instruments Labber drivers.
+After LabOne 24.10 we do no longer
+> test and maintain the drivers.
+>
+> Zurich Instruments continues to support the existing users of Labber drivers
+> until the end of 2025.

 The Zurich Instruments Labber Drivers is a python package that is able to automatically generate and update instrument drivers for all Zurich Instruments devices for the scientific measurement software [Labber](http://labber.org/).